Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Methods

-\emph{Graph embedding layer} Before the start of the geometric encoding, the scalar properties (i.e., edge type, distance, and angle) are first embedded to get initial scalar embeddings for all edges and triplets.
-In contrast to the GNN, we do not use any initial features tied to individual nodes.
-The embedding layer first converts edge types to their one-hot representations and further embeds them into dense vectors $\bm{z}_{ij}$:
+\emph{Graph embedding layer} Before the start of the geometric encoding, the scalar properties (i.e., edge type, distance, and angle) are first encoded to get initial scalar embeddings for all edges and triplets.
+Here, we do not use any initial features tied to individual nodes.
+The embedding layer first converts types of edge to their one-hot representations and further embeds them into dense vectors $\bm{z}_{ij}$: